aigulsharip/AppleShopSpringProject/README.md

 Another task for this practice was the addition of AOP configuration and implementation of different advices.
 I have made AOP configuration using Java annotations, more specifically, added @EnableAspectJAutoProxy and  @ComponentScan annotation to Java config file.
 Also, created Aspect class containing advices and poincuts.
 I have implemented before and after advices for 2 methods in TestingJDBCAndAOP class.

+This project is also available at: https://github.com/aigulsharip/Lecture2Project2 (in the case of errors).
+I have developed this practice 2 project as separate project and uploaded its files on practice2 branch of current repository.